-This point is illustrated in the table (see opposite page), which shows the process of designing and detailing a building structure using BIM.
+This point is illustrated in the table (see below), which shows the process of designing and detailing a building structure using BIM.
 Here, Tekla Structural Designer has been used to develop the model definition.
 In the early stages of the project, the structural analysis is the most important factor.
 By stage three, only the sizes of the structural members have become known.
 As the project progresses to stage four, the locations of the members, along with their physical and performance properties, have been determined.

 Design development of a reinforced concrete column using Tekla BIM software